1 Corinthians 11:14

 There are a few major hair-scenes in the Bible.
 The differences between wild-man Esau and his domestic brother Jacob, the future arch-father of Israel, is illustrated by Esau being hairy and Jacob being smooth (Genesis 25:25, 27:11).
 Esau went to live in the land of Seir, and in later texts the latter became synonymous for the first.
 The name Seir (שעיר) is derived from the word שער (se'ar), hair, and means Hairy.

-Another typically hairy man is Elijah (2 Kings 1:8), whose story is also surrounded by outbursts of wildness and violence, almost to the level of revelatory slapstick.
+Another typically hairy man is Elijah (2 Kings 1:8), whose story is also skewered by outbursts of wildness and violence, almost to the level of revelatory slapstick.
 He taunts the Baal priests into a theocratic contest (1 Kings 18:23), outruns the chariot of Ahab (18:46), gets so depressed that he wants to die (19:4) and is separated from his successor Elisha by a chariot of fire (2 Kings 2:11).
 Contrary to common understanding, Elijah is taken up to heaven not by the chariot but by a whirlwind (2:11).
 The word for whirlwind used in this scene comes from the word סער (sa'ar), which is more often used for theophanies than for physical storms, and is closely related to our word שער (se'ar), meaning hair (see the word study below).

 Another storm-word, רעמה (rama, meaning thunder — see the name Raamah), occurs in Job 39:19, where God insinuates that He has clothed the horse's neck with it.